BKR or EVR: What Does a Mortgage Lender Really See?

 Depending on the situation:

-• request for removal
+• removal request

 • request for adjustment